Advertisement

 What are the requirements to join the YouTube Partner Program (YPP)?

-To join the YouTube Partner Program (YPP) and start monetizing your channel, you must meet specific eligibility criteria set by YouTube.
-The primary requirements include having at least 1,000 subscribers and accumulating 4,000 valid public watch hours within the last 12 months.
-Alternatively, if you focus on short-form content, you can qualify with 1,000 subscribers and 10 million valid public Shorts views in the past 90 days.
-Beyond these metrics, you must live in a country where the YPP is available, have a linked AdSense account, and have no active Community Guideline strikes on your channel.
-Adherence to all YouTube monetization policies and Community Guidelines is mandatory, as YouTube reviews every application to ensure content is original and advertiser-friendly.
+To become eligible for the YouTube Partner Program (YPP) and begin monetizing your channel, you will need to meet certain criteria set by YouTube.
+Key eligibility criteria includes a base of 1,000 subscribers and a rolling total of 4,000 public watch hours over the past 12 months.
+Or, if you center on short-form videos at lengths under an hour, you may qualify with 1,000 subscribers and 10 million valid public Shorts redemption views in the past 90 days.
+In addition to these statistics, you need to live in a country where the YPP is available, have an AdSense account linked to YouTube and currently no Community Guideline strikes on your channel.
+You must comply with all YouTube monetization policies and Community Guidelines as YouTube manually review every application for originality of content and advertiser-friendliness.

 How much money can you make per 1,000 views (CPM vs. RPM)?

-Understanding YouTube earnings involves two key metrics: CPM and RPM.
-CPM, or Cost Per Mille, is the amount advertisers pay for every 1,000 ad impressions on your videos, before YouTube's revenue share.
-This rate varies based on advertiser demand, niche, and viewer geography.
-RPM, or Revenue Per Mille, is the total revenue you, the creator, earn per 1,000 video views after YouTube takes its 45% cut.
-RPM provides a more accurate picture of your earnings as it includes revenue from all sources, like ads and YouTube Premium, and is calculated after the revenue split.
-For example, a high-value niche like finance might have a CPM of $13.50, resulting in an RPM of around $7.42 for the creator.
+To understand YouTube earnings, you'll need to know two important metrics: CPM and RPM.
+CPM, or Cost Per Mille (1,000) is the amount advertisers pay for per 1,000 ad views on your videos before YouTube’s cut.
+Tthe rate will depend on ad demand, niche, and location of viewer.
+RPM (Revenue Per Mille) is the amount of total revenue you the Creator receive, per 1,000 views after YouTube takes its 45% cut.
+RPM is a better reflection of your earnings because it includes revenue from all sources (including ads and YouTube Premium revenue) and it's the number you use after any revenue share.
+For instance, a high-value niche like finance may have a CPM of $13.50 meaning the creator is likely going to see something around an RPM of $7.42.

 What are the main ways to make money on YouTube?

-The YouTube Partner Program (YPP) offers several official monetization features.
-Advertising revenue is the most common, where you earn a share of the money from ads shown on your videos.
-Channel Memberships allow viewers to pay a monthly fee for exclusive perks like badges and custom emojis.
-The Merch Shelf lets eligible creators showcase and sell their official branded merchandise directly below their videos.
-Super Chat and Super Stickers are features for live streams, where fans can pay to have their messages highlighted, making them stand out in a busy chat.
-Additionally, creators earn a portion of a YouTube Premium subscriber's fee when they watch your content.
-These diverse options allow creators to build multiple income streams.
+The YouTube Partner Program (YPP) has a number of official monetization options.
+The most prevalent is advertising revenue, where creators receive a percentage of the money from ads displayed on their videos.
+Channel Memberships give viewers the ability to offer a recurring monthly fee in exchange for perks, such as badges and custom emojis.
+The Merch Shelf enables eligible creators to feature and sell their official branded merchandise on a shelf directly below their video.
+Super Chat and Super Stickers are live-stream features that enable fans to pay to have their messages pinned at the top of a chat.
+Creators also get a split of the fee that YouTube Premium subscribers pay to watch your content.
+These varied choices can help creators to cobble together multiple sources of income.

 Can you make money on YouTube without being in the YPP?

-Yes, it's entirely possible to earn money from your YouTube presence without being a member of the YouTube Partner Program.
-One of the most popular methods is affiliate marketing, where you promote products in your videos and earn a commission from sales generated through your unique affiliate link.
-Another lucrative option is securing brand sponsorships or deals, where companies pay you to feature or review their products.
-You can also sell your own merchandise or digital products, such as ebooks or online courses, by directing your audience to your personal website or a third-party platform.
-Crowdfunding platforms like Patreon allow your most loyal fans to support your work directly through monthly contributions in exchange for exclusive content or benefits.
+You absolutely can still make money on YouTube without being part of the YouTube Partner Program!
+One of the most common approaches is affiliate marketing, where you advertise products in your videos and earn a commission on sales made through your exclusive referral link.
+Another potentially profitable avenue is securing brand sponsorships or deals, where a company pays you to showcase or review their products.
+You can also sell your original products, digital products like EBooks or online courses as well or simply just nudge your viewers to your personal website or to a third-party merchant partnered with the blog.
+Crowdfunding platforms such as Patreon lets your biggest fans contribute directly to you with monthly payments in exchange for premium content, or rewards.

 How can I avoid copyright strikes and content claims?

-The most effective way to avoid copyright issues is to use only content you have created yourself or have explicit permission to use.
-This means avoiding unlicensed music, video clips from movies or TV shows, and other copyrighted material.
-YouTube provides a free Audio Library with music and sound effects that are safe to use.
-If you must use third-party content, consider material under a Creative Commons license, making sure to follow its specific attribution requirements.
-Understanding the principles of "Fair Use" can also be helpful, as it may permit limited use of copyrighted material for purposes like commentary, criticism, or education, though this is a complex legal area and should be approached with caution.
+Of course, the best way to avoid copyright friction is to only use content you have made yourself or have explicit rights to use.
+This includes not unlicensed music, video clips from movies or TV shows and other copyrighted content.
+YouTube offers a free Audio Library with music and sound effects that you can use in your videos.
+If you need to utilize third-party content, look instead for material with a Creative Commons license and then be sure to adhere to that particular licensing attribution specifications.
+Also, having a baseline understanding of "Fair Use" can be scraping the tip of a very iceburgy iceberg- IANAL and all that)- however this is beginning to delve into sketchy legal areas which should be dealt with responsibly.

 What is an AdSense account and why is it necessary?

-An AdSense account is Google's advertising platform that is essential for getting paid through the YouTube Partner Program.
-It acts as the financial intermediary, connecting your YouTube channel to Google's vast network of advertisers.
-When your channel is approved for monetization, you must link it to an active AdSense account.
-This account is where your share of the revenue from advertisements displayed on your videos is collected.
-Google then processes these earnings and issues payments to you once your balance reaches the local payment threshold.
-Essentially, without a valid AdSense account, YouTube has no mechanism to pay you the money your channel generates, making it a mandatory requirement for all monetizing creators.
+An AdSense account is Google’s ad revenue platform which you must have to get paid through the YouTube Partner program.
+It’s the middleman, brokering dollars between your YouTube channel and Google’s huge network of advertisers.
+When you’re monetizing, connect it to an AdSense account that is already in good standing.
+This is the account where you earn your share of revenue from adverts that appear on your videos.
+Google will then take these earnings, process and pay you once your earnings balance in a given month exceeds the local payment threshold.
+Long story short, if you don't have an approved AdSense account, YouTube doesn't know how to give you the money (that your channel earns) so it's a mandatory requirement for every monetizing creator.

 What happens if my channel gets demonetized?